New London Man Pleads Guilty to Federal Gun Charge

-Deirdre M. Daly, United States Attorney for the District of Connecticut, announced that MAURICE L. MILLIGAN, 35, of New London, pleaded guilty today before U.S. Magistrate Judge Thomas P. Smith in Hartford to one count of possession of a firearm by a previously convicted felon.
+Deirdre M. Daly, United States Attorney for the District of Connecticut, today announced that ELIJAH GRIFFIN, 25, of New London, pleaded guilty yesterday in Hartford federal court to being a felon in possession of firearms.

+GRIFFIN has a prior state felony conviction for sale of narcotics.
 It is a violation of federal law for a person previously convicted of a felony offense to possess a firearm or ammunition that has moved in interstate or foreign commerce.
-It is also a violation of federal law for a convicted felon to wear protective body armor, and for an individual who has been convicted of a violent felony offense to possess body armor.

-MILLIGAN is scheduled to be sentenced by U.S. District Judge Vanessa L. Bryant on September 10, 2014, at which time he faces a maximum term of imprisonment of 10 years.
-He has been detained since his arrest on April 25, 2013.
+GRIFFIN has been detained since his arrest on April 30.
+He is scheduled to be sentenced by Senior U.S. District Judge Alfred V. Covello on February 24, 2016, at which time he faces a maximum term of imprisonment of 10 years.

 This matter is being investigated by the New London Police Department with the assistance of the Connecticut State Police and the Norwich Police Department.
 The case is being prosecuted by Assistant U.S. Attorney Sarah P. Karwan.